-I am an artist and a visual art teacher.
-I have done my Bachelors in Fine Arts (Painting) in 1998 from India.
-Since then I have been practicing and teaching painting in different styles.
-I have worked in schools like St. Paul`s English School and Oakridge International School, India and Hindi USA in Piscataway.
+Pratibha is an artist and a visual art teacher.
+She received a Bachelor’s in Fine Arts (Painting) in 1998 from India.
+Since then she has been practicing and teaching painting in different styles.
+She has worked in many different schools, including St. Paul`s English School and Oakridge International School, India and Hindi USA in Piscataway.

-I have been working on an Indian art called the Mysore Traditional.
+She has been working on an Indian art called the Mysore Traditional.
 This art form began in India around 16th century.
-These paintings are done with water colors and have a unique technique which involves using pure gold on the painting.
-I also work on figurative compositions in oils and water colors inspired by artist like Nikhil Ranjan Pal, Amrita Sher-Gil, Manet, Paul Cezanne and many more artists which has a touch of the Indian Traditional art.
-I like to talk about the place of women in the society and how they are influenced by the society.
+These paintings are done with watercolors and have a unique technique which involves using pure gold on the painting.
+She also works on figurative compositions in oils and watercolors inspired by artists like Nikhil Ranjan Pal, Amrita Sher-Gil, Manet, Paul Cezanne and many more artists which have a touch of the Indian Traditional art.
+She likes to explore the place of women in the society and how they are influenced by the society.

 Jean Prall Rosolino

 Jean Prall Rosolino is the founder of Youth Stages, LLC, an arts-in-education organization representing professional actor-educators and providing theater arts programming for children of all ages and abilities.
 She received her Master’s degree in Educational Theater from NYU and has had extensive experience in teaching and performing for children with disabilities both in New Jersey and in Minnesota.